twy80/differential_eqn/README.md

     in this case as well.
 Numerical errors cannot be computed here as analytic solutions are not available.

+  - Simulation of the Van der Pol oscillator exhibiting limit cycles, which are essentially nonlinear behavior.
+In other words, limit cycles are robust oscillations that cannot be produced by linear systems.

   - Simulation of ligand-receptor interactions, a common phenomenon in biomolecular systems.
 This simulation involves a discontinuity in the internal receptor generation, which poses challenges when using the 'odeint' solver.
 In this case, 'ivp_solve' wins.

-* This is for my students in the 'Nonlinear Systems' course.
+* This is for my students in the courses on systems theory.
   All the scripts are written in python using the Streamlit framework.